baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part3.md

 ```
 The first parameter `struct net` is related to the network namespace, we can ignore it for now and use a default value.

 Next, let's implement our mini-firewall based on these APIs.
+All right?

 ### Implement mini-firewall

 First, we need to clarify the requirements for our mini-firewall.
-I want to implement two network traffic control rules in the mini-firewall as follows:
+We'll implement two network traffic control rules in the mini-firewall as follows:
 - *Network protocol rule*: drops the [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) protocol packets.
 - *IP address rule*: drops the packets from one specific IP address.